-Short Answer: Chrysler Capital finance decisions are made on an individual basis.
+Chrysler Capital makes financing decisions on an individual basis.
 During the application process, you will be required to provide personal information, including your Social Security number, and employment information like your annual income and how long you’ve been employed at your current workplace.
-Chrysler Capital representatives would not provide credit score requirements but said the company uses a custom scorecard to evaluate your creditworthiness that factors in more than just your credit score.
-For more on Chrysler Capital financing requirements, see below.
+The company uses a custom scorecard to evaluate your creditworthiness, and it factors in more than just your credit score.

 Chrysler Capital Financing Requirements

-If you have a history of making on-time auto loan payments, are prepared to make a substantial down payment, and/or are financing a less expensive car, you may be more likely to be approved for financing.
+If you have a history of making on-time auto loan payments, are prepared to make a substantial down payment, and/or are financing a relatively inexpensive car, you may be more likely to be approved for financing.